RichardrZh/DoodleJump-Assembly/README.md

 DoodleJump-Assembly is an implementation of the vertical scroller game "Doodle Jump" written in assembly (MIPS), using the MARS simulator.

 It is designed to output to a bitmap array.
-A visual example of this can be seen using the MARS simulator's bitmap display (and the keyboard and display mmio simulator to accept user input).
+A visual example of this can be seen using the MARS simulator's bitmap display (and the MARS keyboard and display mmio simulator to accept user input).

 ## Application Features